tomunizua/LinguaSync/README.md

 # LinguaSync

-LinguaSync is a Command Line Language Tool that leverages the Google Translate API to provide language detection and translation features.
-This tool is designed to be user-friendly and efficient for anyone working in a command-line environment.
+LinguaSync(Group19_Text_Translator.py) is a Command Line Language Tool which utilizes the RAPID API to translate text between different languages.This tool is designed to be user-friendly and efficient for anyone working in a command-line environment.

 ## Features

-- **Language Detection:** Automatically detects the language of the entered text.
 - **Translation:** Translates the detected language to the target language of your choice.

 ## Prerequisites